 In my free time I also enjoy designing and building furniture - I have designed a couple desks generated from parametric CAD files and cut out of flat sheets of plywood.
 I've also built a small adjustable climbing wall for my living room!
 I'm currently working on a plywood and folded sheet metal bench for my room.

 In general I just like designing and making things with my hands!
-I've worked on all sorts of other random projects: machined pens, bike lights with fun custom fresnel lenses, clocks, strange belt reductions, cast wheels, to just hand polishing bike parts, etc.
+I've worked on all sorts of other random projects: machined pens, bike lights with fun custom fresnel lenses, clocks, strange belt reductions, cast wheels, bike parts, etc.